MB research hero

 MB research main

-Mothers & Babies Research
+Mothers and Babies Research

 Our team has conducted a variety of research studies examining intervention impact on health and implementation outcomes.
 Research-to-date has shown that MB is efficacious in preventing the onset of major depressive episodes, and in reducing depressive symptoms among pregnant and parenting people.
 MB was highlighted by the United States Preventive Task Force as effective in preventing postpartum depression.
 See the article detailing their recommendation here.
 Our research has also demonstrated that participants receiving the MB intervention understand the content and find the skills useful in their daily lives.
 Additionally, both mental health clinicians and individuals without formal mental health training (e.g., parent educators, home visitors, health educators) have generated successful client outcomes and delivered the intervention with good fidelity.